zekeriyyaa/deepLearningProjects/README.md

      <br>** https://pylessons.com/Tensorflow-object-detection-step-by-step-custom-object-detection/ **
      <br>Look this urls for how generate above steps.
 2. [Resnet-Object_Detection-Colab](resnet-object_detection-colab)
 <br>Here, we try to detect custom object from given image with using [faster_rcnn_resnet101_coco](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) dataset on [Google Colab](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true).
-To can do this we use **DetectionFromImage.ipynb** file.
-There are some case to do for can execute it that explain below:
+We use **DetectionFromImage.ipynb** file for this.
+There are some case to do like explained below:
      - Connect drive with colab.
 You can look this [url](https://medium.com/deep-learning-turkiye/google-colab-ile-ücretsiz-gpu-kullanımı-30fdb7dd822e) for how to connect them each other.
      - Install some required library and file on your colab.
      - Fix your **DetectionFromImage** file with your path.